-Tyre Pressures: Your Bailey motorhome is fitted with Michelin Agilis Camping tyres.
-These tyres are designed to run at 80 Psi on the rear axle for all all loads when used in a single fitment.
-The front tvre pressure can be set depending on the maximum in-service vehicle loads.
-The cold tyre pressures for your vehicle are labelled on the inside
+Tyre Pressures:

+Your Bailey Motorhome is fitted with Michelin Agilis Camping tyres.
+These tyres are designed to run at 80 Psi on the rear axle for all loads when used in a single fitment.
+The front tyre pressure can be set depending on the maximum in service vehicle loads.
+The correct cold tyre pressure for your vehicle is labelled on the inside of the passenger door frame.
 The tyres are 215/70 R15 CP 109Q.